 Return to the Hiring Plan dashboard at any time to complete the draft and officially create the requisition.

-Creating a new job
+Use a new job

 Once you select to use a new job upon creating a requisition, you will be prompted to fill in some basic job details such as job title and location.
 A Draft job will automatically be created, which you can edit and publish at your convenience.

-Using an existing job
+Link to an existing job

 If you choose to associate with an existing job, a dropdown menu will appear listing the jobs that you have access to: